algorandfoundation/puya-ts/docs/user-feedback/feedback/strings.md

 - I don't like not being able to use string literals
 - I don't like not being able to use `+` for concatenation (although I acknowledge this is minor)
 - This feels rather foreign and verbose
+- Reminiscent of PyTeal `Bytes`, which was a common point of friction

 ### Overall Feedback